TraxNet/protoapi.js/README.md

 Adding protoapi.js is a matter of adding an script reference to protoapi.js file or protoapi.min.js to your application.
 For example using HTML markup:

-	<script src="" type="javascript"></script>
+	<script src="protoapi.js" type="javascript"></script>

 Before you can start working with ProtoAPI you need to set your appid and appkey for the App you want to use.
 You can review your App's information at ProtoAPI's Dev Center page here.

-Protoapi's constructor take either a configuration object or an string.
-When a configuration object is passed, options will be read and set as globals for the subsequent calls to protoapi.js.
+Protoapi's constructor takse either a configuration object or an string.
+When a configuration object is passed, options will be read and set as globals for subsequent calls to protoapi.js.
 If an string is passed, it will be used as the classname for the current api call.
 For example:

 	// Configure protoapi.js
 	// Next calls will be configured to perform call to this AppID